Sheyi-seph/The-end-of-me/alexis/0_00-basics/README.md

-What prework is all about
+What basics are all about
 0. learning about Linux & scripting
 1. learning source code management
 2. learning git